fractal/media-autobuild_suite/README.md

 `/build/media-suite_compile.sh`

-- This is the compiling script, it builds all the libs and tools we want, like ffmpeg; mplayer; etc. You can also inspect it and see how to compile your own tools.
+- This is the compiling script, it builds all the libs and tools we want, like FFmpeg; mplayer; etc. You can also inspect it and see how to compile your own tools.
 Normally you can copy the code and paste it in the mintty shell (except `make -j $cpuCount`, here you need to put your cpu count).
 You don't need to start this script, it's called by the batch script.

 `/build/media-suite_update.sh`